Skip to main content

-2. Next, go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.
+2. Go to the Microsoft Power Automate homepage https://make.powerautomate.com/en-us/ and sign in using your Microsoft credentials.

 3. The Microsoft Power Automate homepage will appear.
 Click 'My Flows' from the left menu.

-If logging in for the very first time, you might be asked to select country/region as required.
+If logging in for the first time, you might be asked to select country/region as required.

 4. Flows created by you will appear if any.
 Click 'New flow' to create a new flow.

-6. The screen to build an instant cloud flow will appear along with options on how to trigger the flow.
-Click 'Skip' as this is not required specifically for our integration.
+6. The screen to build an instant cloud flow appears, along with options for triggering the flow.
+Click Skip, as this is not required specifically for our integration.

 7. A list of connectors and triggers will appear.
 You can use the search option to enter a keyword and search for your required connector or trigger.